AND-STL Executive Committee

 • Presides over meetings of the Executive Committee and/or members.

 • Appoints the chair(s) and members of any special committee(s) of the District and defines the reporting mechanism and function of the special committee(s) to the Executive Committee.
+Examples of such special committees include but are not limited to: Career Guidance, Legislation/Public Policy, Social Media, Website, National Nutrition Month, and Internal Policy Review

 • Serves as a member of the Executive Committee.